 Example: Before I started work on my Cactus Collections (right), I visited several cactus websites to get a feel for different types of cacti, and I checked out half a dozen books on growing cacti from the library.
 After identifying some basic cactus types, I used the books and more websites to do more detailed research on each type.

 The research stage also includes checking up on what’s already out there, not with the intent of copying it, but more to make sure that your amazingly original design doesn’t already exist.
 If someone else has independently come up with the same idea, you can still go ahead and make your own version, but wouldn’t it be better for you as a designer to tweak yours a bit so it’s more distinctive?
 Not only will this avoid any possible future accusations about copying etc, but you don’t want somebody to confuse your work with the pre-existing one and maybe buy from that person instead of you!

-Example: Before starting my Pteranodon design, I looked for existing knit and crochet Pterosaur patterns (right), so I could make sure my design would be original.
+Example: Before starting my Pteranodon design, I looked for existing knit and crochet Pterosaur patterns (above), so I could make sure my design would be original.

 Doing this step before you get too deep into your own design gives you a chance to avoid the similarities before they occur.

 Tip 2: Find and follow your design aesthetic

 The aim isn’t to make your design photo-realistic (unless photo-realism is your trademark style), but to convey the idea in your own style – this is where your inner artist gets to play.

 You may not want all your designs to reflect exactly the same style, and of course your style will change with time, experience, and new inspirations, but however many ‘looks’ you develop, they should all be part of your overall style.
 It’ll help you to find recognition if your designs aren’t too eclectic and have some common stylistic elements between them.
 Ideally, you’d like people to be able to look at a photo of your work and say “oh, that must be a XXX design – I love his/her stuff!”.